gophercoders/website/content/teachernotes/KS2/lower/further-selection.md

 lessonnumber= "9"
 +++
 ### Objective
-To extend the pupils knowledge of `if` selection statements by introducing the closely related `if else` statement.
+To extend the pupil's knowledge of `if` selection statements by introducing the closely related `if else` statement.

-The lesson also introduces the concepts of negation and not equals to.
+The lesson also introduces the concepts of boolean, negation and not equals to.

 The class will learn the pattern for an `if else` statement in Go.